betaglot/plantabeta/docs/Proposal.md

 #### Photography
 - Take photos of Eco from the ground and from the air (with Jess's help), then abstract them into Eco Diagrams.
-- Take photos and videos of Planters for Move and Via Element Profiles.
+- Take photos and videos of Planters for Moto and Via Element Profiles.

 #### Recording Observations